Timeline - Deadliest attacks in Iraq in last year

-Here are details of some of the major attacks in Iraq in the past year:
+Here are details of some of the major attacks in Iraq in the past year after multiple bombings hit Baghdad Thursday, killing at least 63 people in the first big attack on Iraq's capital since U.S. troops withdrew from the country.

 January 18, 2011 - A suicide bomber attacks Iraqi police recruits in Tikrit, killing 50 people and wounding over 100.

-January 20 - Two separate car bombs kill up to 45 pilgrims near Iraq's holy Shi'ite city of Kerbala ahead of the culmination of a major Shi'ite Muslim religious rite.
+January 20 - Two separate car bombs kill up to 45 pilgrims near Iraq's holy Shi'ite city of Kerbala ahead of the culmination of a major Shi'ite Muslim religious right.

 January 27 - A car bomb explosion at a funeral wake in a Shi'ite neighbourhood in Baghdad kills more than 35 people and wounding scores of others.